stud131/docs-monaca/content/products_guide/monaca_cli/cli_commands.en.md

 ## monaca transpile

-Transpiles projects that are transpilable such as ReactJS, VueJS and Angular2 projects.
-For transpilable projects, the transpiling process is automatically included in some commands such as `monaca upload`, `monaca preview`, `monaca debug` and `monaca remote build`.
+Transpiles projects that are transpilable such as ReactJS, VueJS and Angular projects.
+It will execute `npm run monaca:transpile` defined in package.json.

 {{<highlight javascript>}}
-$ monaca transpile [options]
+$ monaca transpile
 {{</highlight>}}

-**Options**

-- `--generate-config`: Creates transpile configuration files for transpilable projects, in case they are missing.
-- `--install-dependencies`: Installs the missing dependencies needed for transpiling.

 **Example**